ryansolid/babel-plugin-jsx-dom-expressions/README.md

 * Multi-nested Fragments
 * Better Boolean Attribute handling
+* Spreads to preserve overrides

 ## Acknowledgements

 The JSX to DOM basis is built on top of babel-plugin-jsx-to-dom.
-The concept of using JSX to DOM instead of html strings and context based binding usually found in these libraries was inspired greatly by SurplusJS.
+The concept of using JSX to DOM instead of html strings and context based binding usually found in these libraries was inspired greatly by [Surplus](https://github.com/adamhaile/surplus).
 If you want to use a library today that employs a further optimized version of these techniques you should check it out.